 Instead of carrying around programs and booklets and misplacing a crumpled piece of paper, you’ll have the power to browse schedules and exhibitor booth locations and oftentimes even message other attendees.
 It’s a great way to stay up to date while efficiently navigating the event and planning your schedule ahead of time.

 Ahead of the GI conference, connect with others who may also be attending.
 LinkedIn is a great place to connect with former colleagues and make new connections online before connecting in person at the event.
-In this age of digital media, most shows will have a specific hashtag that you’ll often see on Twitter and Instagram.
+In this age of digital media, most shows will have an event-specific hashtag for Twitter and Instagram.

-By using and clicking on the hashtag, you’ll join in on a digital conversation around the event before it even kicks off, once again helping you network online first and see what the buzz around the GI event is.
+By using and clicking on the hashtag, you’ll join in on a digital conversation around the event before it even kicks off, helping you network online first and see what the buzz around the GI event is about.